About us

 A few final tips to keep the vehicle pollution certificate valid and drive trouble-free:

-• Always visit authorized PUC centers: Avoid unofficial or unverified emission testing points to steer clear of PUCC scams.
-Only an authorized center's pollution certificate holds legal validity.
+• Always visit authorised PUC centers: Avoid unofficial or unverified emission testing points to steer clear of PUCC scams.
+Only an authorised center's pollution certificate holds legal validity.

 • Video verification: In regions such as Delhi, PUC testing centres are now required to record a video of the emission test process and upload it to the VAHAN portal.
 This ensures full transparency in the PUC certificate process.